swiftlang/swift-evolution/proposals/nnnn-distributed-actors.md

 ##### Outbound messages

-Outbound messaging is what ocurs when a distributed function is invoked on a _remote_ instance of a distributed actor, for example like this:
+Outbound messaging is what occurs when a distributed function is invoked on a _remote_ instance of a distributed actor, for example like this:

 ```swift
 let greeter = Greeter.resolve(remoteID, using: transport)